dimitriskokoretsis/blog_public/README.md

-# blog_public
-Source code for blog posts on https://dimitris.netlify.app
+# Source code for content on <https://dimitris.netlify.app>

 Here you can find the source code used in my blog posts on <https://dimitris.netlify.app>.
 Each post has its own zip file, named according to the post's URL.